TRON-Bioinformatics/splice2neo/README.md

 ### Install this package from this GitLab

-This R packge is not yet on [CRAN](https://CRAN.R-project.org) or [Biodonducotr](https://www.bioconductor.org/).
-Therefore, you have to install it form this GitLap repository.
+This R package is not yet on [CRAN](https://CRAN.R-project.org) or [Bioconductor](https://www.bioconductor.org/).
+Therefore, you have to install it form this GitLab repository.

-However, this repository is a private GitLab reposoritory and therfore you have to create an personal access token (PAT) first.
+However, this repository is a private GitLab reposoritory and therefore you have to create an personal access token (PAT) first.
 This is described [here](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).